panozzaj/feedbin-extension/README.md

 ### The Problem with Feed-Level Filtering

-Most RSS readers let you organize feeds into folders.
+Most RSS readers let you organize feeds by tags.
 But what if:

-- A tech blog occasionally posts about politics?
+- You're not in the mood for more politics posts today?
-- Your favorite newsletter covers both AI and sports?
+- Your favorite newsletter sometimes rambles about sports?
-- You want to see all "mathematics" posts regardless of which feed they came from?
+- You want to see all "math" posts first regardless of which feed they came from?

 **Feed-level organization breaks down** when blogs cover multiple topics.